 Spring into better sleep after the dreaded Daylight Saving Time Change

-Whew, we’ve jumped forward Daylight Saving Time.
-Now what?
+Whew, Daylight Saving Time, now what?
 If only there was a magic sleep genie who could help us avoid the adjustment period and let us catch up on our sleep.
 But alas, we’re responsible for changing the clocks on the microwave and making our own sleep miracles happen.
-It makes us question, why do I have to make adjustments to my sleep twice a year?
+It makes us wonder why we have to make these adjustments to our sleep habits twice a year?

 While the idea of messing with our clocks originally blossomed in the brain of Benjamin Franklin, Daylight Saving really took effect in the United States during WWI in order to ration the usage of coal for heat and light.
 It allowed people to begin their workdays with the sunrise and head to bed earlier for a more productive workforce.
 In the 1970’s, the concept was extended through the winter to reduce energy use.
 If folks got bed earlier, there’s no need for light bulbs to be on, right?
 Times have changed a lot but make no mistake – the havoc Daylight Savings wreaks on your sleep is not fake news.

 Save your sleep time

 The spring time change this past weekend can lead to a rise in stress and loss of sleep, reducing valuable time your body needs to recharge and recover.
 And if the number of traffic and workplace accidents are an indicator of how well we’re adjusting, we’re not doing a good job.
 It doesn’t look like the tradition is going to stop anytime soon, so how can we keep our sleep on track during the transitions?

 Here are some tips to think about now that the clocks have been adjusted.